JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

     A newly created flow file has one block in it by default.

     ![](../../../assets/agama-lab-flow-passwd-1.png)

+    **todo**
+    Click on the right side od the click on the next node connection and drag that and drop and  will open next node pop-up.

     Clicking on the block will allow you to add further blocks using :material-plus-circle: or to edit the existing block using :material-pencil:.